-When a person experiences trouble with his or her feet, it is wise to invest in insoles or customer orthotics.
-However, the person must decide what option is better for individual problems.
+When a person experiences trouble with his or her feet, it is wise to invest in insoles or custom orthotics.
+However, the person must decide what option is better for individual problems (Orthopedic Shoes vs Custom Orthotics).
 People who want comfort during times when they will be on their feet will enjoy the cushioning that is provided by insoles.
 However, custom orthotics are better for conditions like flat feet, heel spurs, back pain, and similar ailments.

 Besides relieving pain, they prevent issues by offering support, especially to the ankles.
 Orthotics can be a key part of comprehensive treatment to individuals who deal with foot and ankle issues.

 Everyone is advised to wear shoes that fit properly, especially during athletic activities.
 If pain persists, it is wise to visit a healthcare professional for an evaluation.
 Prescription orthotics work for individuals with extreme foot deformities or diabetes.

 Although these items are expensive, certain Medicare programs cover a portion of the cost.
 If the price is still too high, a person should consider an insole that is made of a rigid material, which offers support and stability.
 This helps with plantar facetious, overpronation, and structural misalignment.
 When a person’s feet are kept healthy and comfortable, the rest of the body will follow.